 Tristam serves as a Palace knight, defending against fearsome Demon Riders, warriors … Continue reading

 When Lo-Melkhiin comes to her village looking for his next wife, she knows he will choose her beautiful sister.
 She knows, too, that her sister would then be next in the long line of girls who meet death soon after becoming his bride.
 She vows to take her sister’s place.

 In the palace, Lo-Melkhiin comes to her every night.
 She spins stories for him, grand tales about her home.
 Each morning she wakes.
 Each night he comes again.
 Strange things begin to happen.
 Power flows through her hands at weaving.
 Rumors surface of the good, kind man Lo-Melkhiin once was.
 She vows … Continue reading

 Eighteen year old Rose Justice volunteers as a civilian pilot in England during World War II.
 She works alongside Maddie and other young female pilots transporting planes and personnel to assist military forces.
 When an enemy aircraft draws Rose off course during one of her transport flights, Rose finds herself captured in enemy territory.
 Her troubles have only begun.
 Soon after German forces arrest her, she is sent to Ravensbruck, a German concentration camp.
 Rose faces brutal treatment at the hands of her captors.
 Her love for poetry and bonds with other prisoners challenge her to survive.

-Readers of Wein’s novel Code Name Verity will recognize Maddie … Continue reading
+Readers of Wein’s novel Code Name Verity … Continue reading